-From: Charles A. Stewart, Jr., EVP of Organizational Effectiveness Subject: 25th Amendment to the Pension Plan for Salaried Employees of the Bi-State - Development Agency of Missouri-Illinois Metropolitan District Disposition: Approval Presentation : Charles A. Stewart, Jr., EVP of Organizational Effectiveness
+From: Taulby Roach, President and Chief Executive Officer; Charles A. Stewart, Jr., EVP of Organizational Effectiveness Subject: 25th Amendment to the Pension Plan for Salaried Employees of the Bi-State - Development Agency of Missouri-Illinois Metropolitan District Disposition: Approval Presentation: Charles A. Stewart, Jr., EVP of Organizational Effectiveness

-To present to the Audit, Finance and Administration Committee, for discussion and referral to the Board of Commissioners, a request for approval of the 25th Amendment to the Bi-State Development Salaried Employees' Pension Plan.
+To present to the Board of Commissioners, a request for approval of the 25th Amendment to the Bi-State Development Salaried Employees' Pension Plan.